SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion CP505.md

 ### Product Info

-This page displays generalinformation concerning the device.
+This page displays general information concerning the device.

 ### Alarms

-On this page, you can get more information about the **Alarms Global Configuration**,and also configure the **Relays LED** and the **Log Settings**.
+On this page, you can get more information about the **Alarms Global Configuration**, and also configure the **Relays LED** and the **Log Settings**.

 ### Time Settings